susie-ku/test_deepseek/README.md

 ## Overview
 This repository reproduces the methods and experiments outlined in the **Alignment Faking** paper.
 It includes scripts to perform the following tasks:
 1. Running the Alpaca-Clean experiment.
-2. Running the AdvBench experiment for harmful behavior detection.
+2. Running the AdvBench experiment.
 3. Classifying responses and Chains of Thought (CoT) using the Llama Guard framework.

 ## Experiments

 ### Alpaca-Clean Experiment
 The `run.py` script is used for the **Alpaca-Clean** experiment.
-This experiment aims to clean and process data for alignment testing in the context of AI model behaviors.
-Running the script will execute the necessary steps to preprocess the data and prepare it for further analysis.

 ### AdvBench Experiment
-The `run_harmful_behaviors.py` script is designed to run the **AdvBench** experiment, which focuses on detecting harmful behaviors in AI models.
+The `run_harmful_behaviors.py` script is designed to run the **AdvBench** experiment.
 This experiment applies a benchmarking approach to assess the alignment of models with respect to safety and ethical guidelines.

 ### Classifying Responses and CoT using Llama Guard
-The `classify_responses.py` script classifies AI responses and their associated Chains of Thought (CoT) using the **Llama Guard** method.
-This step is crucial for ensuring the quality and reliability of model outputs in adversarial and safety-critical settings.
+The `classify_responses.py` script classifies AI responses and their associated Chains of Thought (CoT) using the **Llama Guard** model.

 ## Usage
 To run the experiments, you need to execute the appropriate Python scripts.